Gnaneswari80/MY_RESUME/README.md

  <u><h3>C</h3></u>
-<b>TIC - TAC - TOE GAME :</b> Tic - Tac - Toe game has 3X3 box.
- <p style="color:red;">Two players should play and each has their chances.Who put their mark sequentially (Continuos mark) is consider as winner./p><br>

 <b>Snake and Ladder ::</b> The project is based on Snake
  Ladder game.
 Two players can play, roll dice.
 Who will reach the top of the box first (100)considered as winner

 <u><h3>JAVA</h3></u>
+<b>TIC - TAC - TOE GAME(Application) :</b> Tic - Tac - Toe game has 3X3 box.
+ Two players should play and each has their chances.Who put their mark sequentially (Continuos mark) is consider as winner.<br>
-<b>Displaying Calender:</b> Calendar project is used to display the calender.You should give
+<b>Displaying Calender(console Based):</b> Calendar project is used to display the calender.You should give
  the year of you want.After entering you will get calender of entering year.<br>
 <b>Bank Transaction:</b> Bank transaction like , Deposits, Withdrawals, Mini statement are exicuted <br>